Neel-H-Patel/documentation-ai-assistant/README.md

 3. type cmd+shift+P (mac) or cntrl+shift+P(windows) to open command pallete
 4. Search for "Search WDS Blog Example" and press enter

+make sure axios is installed with "npm install axios".
+Lets you retrieve the xml data make sure fast-xml-parser is installed with "npm i fast-xml-parser" fast xml parser converts xml into json so it is easier to work with in JavaScript.
 # customextension README

 This is the README for your extension "customextension".
 After writing up a brief description, we recommend including the following sections.